CUAHSI/learning-gitflows-template/course_guide_learners_static.md

 1. Next, pull their changes down using `git pull upstream main`.
 1. Uh oh, there seems to be an issue.
 When we pulled down those changes, the message "CONFLICT (content): Merge conflict in dryville_story.md" appeared.
 We must have been editing the same line of the file as our collaborator.

 Your first merge conflict!
-Everything will be OK, promise :) Close this issue and move on to the next one.
+Everything will be OK, promise :)

 </details>